Once upon a time...

 Mount Prospect, GSB has grown to over $1 billion in assets.

 The bank stresses the importance of personal attention, beginning with providing a live voice to answer the phones 66 hours each week.
 To protect customers’ privacy and identity, the Bank offers free identity theft resolution services to all checking account holders and resident family members.
-Four years ago, GSB introduced free paper shredding days and now offers the public several shredding days annually.
+In 2004 GSB introduced free paper shredding days and now offers the public several shredding days annually.
 These services, along with a full range of banking products, offer customers all of the financial resources provided by the “big banks” while never losing sight of the mission statement that was expressed by John Jones, and that was such a driving force for the founders of the bank in 1920.

 One of the few remaining independent banks in Illinois, GSB has been owned and managed by the same family for three generations.
 A staunch supporter of civic and charitable organizations, management takes pride in being a true community bank.
 Helping others extends to GSB’s business philosophy also.
 Bank services and loans for community development, local businesses, homeowners and other individuals contribute to the quality of life area residents enjoy.
 GSB’s expanded Trust and Investment Management Department offers other services rarely found in a community bank.